 - Ensure that the nail gun has the proper PSI setting.
-Test it out on several sacrificial planks until you get the exact right pressure setting.
-This will prevent splitting of the tongue, dimpling and damage to the planks from excessive force.
-After each row is installed check to make sure the nails are properly set.
-Take care when using the gun, as swinging the mallet too hard or using abnormally high pressure settings can result in damage to the planks where the nail is driven in.
+Please test it out on several sacrificial planks until you get the exact right pressure setting.
+This will prevent splitting of the tongue, dimpling, and damage to the planks from excessive force.
+After each row is installed, check to ensure the cleats and nails are set properly before continuing to the next row.
+Take care when using the gun because swinging the mallet too hard or using abnormally high-pressure settings can result in damage to the planks where the nail is driven in.

-- For moldings & trim use a 23 gauge micro pin nailer.
+- For moldings & trim, use a 23 gauge micro pin nailer.
 Strand bamboo moldings are just as hard as their flooring counterparts.
-We recommend using a Bostitch 23 Gauge Micro Pin Nailer found commonly online.

-Permanent cloudy spots on polyurethane finish that was cleaned with mineral spirits
+This photo shows permanent cloudy spots on polyurethane finish that was cleaned with mineral spirits.

 HOW TO AVOID IT